 Why Nonprofits Can’t (Usually) Get Business Loans — & How To Get The Financing Your Organization Needs Anyway

-So, you’ve started a nonprofit.
+So, you’ve started a nonprofit organization.
 You’re passionate about your cause and have put together an inspiring team, united by your shared mission to make a positive difference in the world.
 But you need some money to help finance your venture.
 Unfortunately, in our profit-motivated society, it can be extremely difficult to find a lender or other party who has financial incentive to extend you some capital.
 Whether you need an infusion of capital to maintain your existing nonprofit, or you want to secure financing to get your fledgling nonprofit off the ground, you may have to turn over a lot of stones before you find an interested lender.
 However, obtaining financing as a nonprofit is not entirely impossible, as long as you know where to look.

 Is a business loan a viable option for a nonprofit organization?
 Where else can nonprofit businesses get financing?
 Read on to learn the answers to these questions.